Until the End of the World (song): Live performances

-The song is U2's 10th most frequently played song in concerts, and has been played on every U2 tour since it debuted on Zoo TV Tour, except for The Joshua Tree Tour 2017.
+The song is U2's 10th most frequently played song in concerts, and has been played on every U2 tour since it debuted on the 1992-1993 Zoo TV Tour, except for The Joshua Tree Tour 2017.
 The song frequently segues into "New Year's Day".
-Only until the third leg of the Vertigo Tour did it not regularly secure a set list position, having appeared occasionally as a part of the Zoo TV-themed encore.
-By the fourth and fifth legs, it secured a regular set position it has occupied on tours past (before "New Year's Day").
-It was played at an award ceremony when U2 won for Outstanding Contribution to Music at the BRIT Awards in 2001, along with "Beautiful Day", "One", and "Mysterious Ways".
+Only until the third leg of the Vertigo Tour in 2005 did it not regularly secure a set list position, having appeared occasionally as a part of the Zoo TV-themed encore.
+By the fourth and fifth legs in 2006, it secured a regular set position it has occupied on tours past (before "New Year's Day").
+It was played at an award ceremony when U2 won for Outstanding Contribution to Music at the Brit Awards 2001, along with "Beautiful Day", "One", and "Mysterious Ways".
 It was also performed when the band were inducted into the Rock and Roll Hall of Fame in 2005.

 On why the song has remained as a live staple despite not being released as a single, the Edge said, "I think it's an amazing song live because it really showcases everything the band does best.
 In terms of its visceral energy and impact, it's one of those songs that's hard to beat...It's got references to mortality, to all the big questions."

-It has appeared on the concert DVD releases Zoo TV: Live from Sydney, PopMart: Live from Mexico City, Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, U2 360° at the Rose Bowl and Innocence + Experience: Live in Paris.
-It also appeared on the CD and DVD versions of The Best of 1990-2000 compilation album.
-It was featured (in a different version) on the soundtrack to the movie Until the End of the World and also (once again in a different version) in the movie Entropy.
-A live performance, dedicated to Freddie Mercury, was shown at Wembley via satellite for The Freddie Mercury Tribute Concert.
+It has appeared on the concert DVD releases Zoo TV: Live from Sydney (1994), PopMart: Live from Mexico City (1998), Elevation 2001: Live from Boston, U2 Go Home: Live from Slane Castle, Ireland (2003), U2360° at the Rose Bowl (2010) and Innocence + Experience: Live in Paris (2016).
+It also appeared on the CD and DVD versions of The Best of 1990–2000 compilation album in 2002.
+It was featured (in a different version) on the soundtrack to the film Until the End of the World and also (once again in a different version) in the 1999 film Entropy.
+A live performance, dedicated to Freddie Mercury, was shown at Wembley Stadium via satellite for The Freddie Mercury Tribute Concert in 1992.

-There was a video created for this song which appeared on the video release Achtung Baby: The Videos, The Cameos, and A Whole Lot of Interference from Zoo TV.
+There was a video created for this song which appeared on the 1992 video release Achtung Baby: The Videos, The Cameos, and A Whole Lot of Interference from Zoo TV.
 However, it was never publicly released.
-There was also a live video composed of footage from two performances on the Outside Broadcast leg of the Zoo TV Tour, from Yankee Stadium and Houston, which appeared on The Best of 1990-2000 DVD.
+There was also a live video composed of footage from two performances on the "Outside Broadcast" leg of the Zoo TV Tour, from Yankee Stadium and Houston, which appeared on The Best of 1990-2000 DVD.